 The Travel Enhancement Scholarship Awards are designed for committed students who are dedicated to exploring the cultural face of Europe.
 Third-year, fourth-year and graduate students in the College of Design can apply for a scholarship award.
 Interested students should review the scholarship challenge and submit a Proposal Application to be reviewed by the College of Design Scholarship Committee.
 The Travel Enhancement Scholarship Awards will be awarded to students whose proposal application demonstrates a rigorous commitment and intention to meeting the travel agenda of the award.
 Students do not need to be enrolled in a study abroad program to apply.
 Students who are already enrolled in a travel program in Europe may receive a supplemental award to offset the additional travel required to meet the challenge.
 Students who are interested in a stand-alone cultural quest may receive a more substantial award to get them to Europe and get them started.
-Click here to apply for the Travel Enhancement Scholarship Award.
+The Zolondek Travel Award Application can be found here.

 Award Amounts and Rules of Use

 Award amounts will be determined according to the spending distribution income generated from the endowed Travel Enhancement Fund in the College of Design but typicallyrange from $700 to $1500.
 The Travel Enhancement Scholarship Awards provide supplemental funds for travel and are not designed to cover the entire cost of travel.
 Instead, the awards offset a recipient’s travel expenses and enhance his or her education abroad experience.
 Recipients may use the scholarship awards solely for the required travel.
 Scholarship award funds cannot be used for cancellations or other like fees.